Disability will have an impact on almost everyone’s lives.

-In December 2015 the Strategic Framework on Disability Inclusion was adopted by the International Red Cross and Red Crescent Movement (on the basis of the Background report).
-The three strategic objectives of the Strategic Framework are:
+In December 2015 the Strategic Framework on Disability Inclusion was adopted by the International Red Cross and Red Crescent Movement (on the basis of the Background report provided).
+The three strategic objectives of the Strategic Framework are as follows:

 - all components of the Movement adopt a disability inclusive approach;

 - persons with disabilities have equal access to the services and programs the Movement provides, thereby enabling their inclusion and full participation; and